 I never returned to our home after being released from the hospital.
 My parents offered me my old room and I leaped at the opportunity.
 The house sold not long after.
 Carly and I found a beautiful condo with security services.
 Home feels safe now.

-© Samantha James and The Chronicles of History: Looking Into Our Past, 2020.
+© Samantha James and The Chronicles of History: Reading Into Our Past, 2022.
 Unauthorized use and/or duplication of this material without express and written permission from this site’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Samantha James and The Chronicles of History with appropriate and specific direction to the original content.

 FOLLOW US ON SOCIAL MEDIA!